Photos by Jason Wyman

 In 2014, Rebecca returned her focus to visual art, a shift that paralleled her increasing awareness of environmental issues, particularly humanity’s impact on the ecosystem.
 Rebecca’s two-dimensional works meld imagery drawn from the natural world and her emotional responses, channeled through reflective practice.
 At the same time, she translated her working methods for community-based performance to participatory installation, creating the piece Belonging in Transition, which was developed through multi-modal workshops with transition-aged youth in San Francisco, and The Multi-Families Project, a mixed media installation created in collaboration with eight multi-racial families in the East Bay region of the Bay Area and featuring family portraits by photographer Elizabeth Strong.

-Since moving to the Philadelphia area in August 2016, Rebecca has shown her work at Philadelphia Open Studios, the Philadelphia Sketch Club, and the Cheltenham Center for the Arts and created a mural in collaboration with young people at the James L. Wright Recreation Center in West Philadelphia as part of Mural Arts’ A2O program.
-She is currently teaching for the Delphi Afterschool Art Club program at the Philadelphia Museum of Art and later this year will facilitate a community-based project for Mural Arts’ Porch Light program.
-Rebecca is a member of InLiquid and the Cheltenham Center for the Arts.
+Since moving to the Philadelphia area in August 2016, Rebecca has shown her work at the 3rd Street Gallery, Crane Arts, Philadelphia Open Studios, the Philadelphia Sketch Club, and the Cheltenham Center for the Arts and created a mural in collaboration with young people at the James L. Wright Recreation Center in West Philadelphia as part of Mural Arts’ A2O program.
+She is currently teaching for the Delphi Art Club and Art Futures programs at the Philadelphia Museum of Art and facilitating a community-based project for Mural Arts’ Porch Light program.
+Rebecca is a member of InLiquid, the MamaCITA Collective, and the Cheltenham Center for the Arts.